jgazeau/shadocs/exampleSite/content/english/markdown/emphasis.md

 {{< /md >}}|

 {{< alert type="warning" >}}
-Warning, for compatibility reasons between the several markdowns, it is recommended to **use the stars syntax** rather than the underscores one.
+Warning, for compatibility reasons between the several markdowns syntaxes, it is recommended to **use the stars syntax** rather than the underscores one.
 {{< /alert >}}

 ## Strikethrough text

-To define a strikethrough text, include it between 2 tilde (**\~**).
+To define a strikethrough text, **include it between 2 tilde (\~)**.

 | Markdown | HTML | Rendering |
 | -------- | ---- | --------- |